davide2894/memory/project-journal.md

 10:49am - wtf did just happen?
 It was wierd.
 I feel wierd.
 This whole morning is weird.

 11:57am - gulp is reloading the browser and compling sass yet it doesn't inject the style changes.
 I don't understand the reason.
 Need to look more into it.
 The problem is that sass doesn't update the css file at its destination.

+//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+## Day 8 - Wed 28/3/18
+6:01am - The problem was something the program yesterday because today works.
+Ok so I should style the modal.

+6:53am  - the problem still pops up.
+At times sass compiles, at times doesn't.

+6:59am  - can't take it anymore, changed watch directly to css file.
+Now works.

+7:28am - now the bar doesn't show the assigned style.

+9:36pm - it was a bug in brackers. ok so now I've styled the title as to give it db font and made cards round, w/border.
+So now they look like actual dragon balls.
+The thing left could be modal customization.
+Now it's gray.